mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > PETER DIAMANDIS: I mean it’s not a—I mean, so my concern isn’t the long run, it’s the next three to seven years.
 >
 > ELON MUSK: Yes.
-The transition will be bumpy. …We’ll have radical change, social unrest and immense prosperity simultaneously. [^musk-moonshots-220]
+The transition will be bumpy. …We’ll have radical change, social unrest and immense prosperity simultaneously. …
+>
+> PETER DIAMANDIS: There’s no on-off switch.
+It is coming and accelerating.
+>

-> ELON MUSK: I call AI and robotics the supersonic tsunami. … [^musk-moonshots-220]
+> ELON MUSK: I call AI and robotics the supersonic tsunami.
+Which maybe is a little alarming.
+It’s good because it’s a wake-up call. [^musk-moonshots-220]

 ### On the impact of AI on education